natlogica/hundred-days/r1-log.md

 ### R1D39
 Today's project is is a flight search app that will contact me with the lowest price on a desired flight.
 It uses several flight search APIs, google sheets and Twilio.

+### R1D40
+Expanding on the flight search to include a spreadsheet to sign up new users who want to receive a newsletter about new deals from the Flight Club.